astronomer/docs/astro/deployment-api-tokens.md

 ## Create a Deployment API token

-1. In the Cloud UI, open your Workspace, then open the Deployment you want to create an API token for.
+1. In the Astro UI, open your Workspace, then open the Deployment you want to create an API token for.

 2. Click **API Tokens**.